davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 $$

 ##### How to Apply Sobel Filters over an Image (Convolution)
-The input image is essentially a 2D array where each cell, or "pixel" value, is represented by an integer between 0 (black) and 255 (white).
-Here's a step-by-step explanation of how it's done. **Convolution** involves sliding the two Sobel kernels across all pixels in the image and performing the following steps at each pixel:
+The input image is essentially a 2D array where each cell, or "pixel", is an integer between 0 (black) and 255 (white).
+Here's a step-by-step explanation of how it's done. **"Convolution"** is the process of sliding the two Sobel kernels across all pixels in the image and performing the following steps at each pixel:

-   1. For a pixel at position $$[i,j]$$, it will have 8 neighbor pixels surrounding it (the exception, of course, are the pixels along the borders of the image, which your algorithm needs to simply set to 0).
+   1. For a pixel at position $$[i,j]$$, it will have 8 neighbor pixels surrounding it.

+      - The exception are the pixels that ride along the four borders of the image.
+      - Your algorithm will need to exclude these border pixels from processing.

-   2. Center the $$K_x$$ kernel over each pixel multiply each kernel value with the corresponding image pixel and sum up the results.
+   2. Center the $$K_x$$ kernel over each pixel and multiply each of the nine kernel values with the corresponding pixel value and sum up these products.
 The sum is called the pixel's horizontal "gradient", $$G_x$$.

-   3. Repeat this process for the $$K_y$$ kernel to produce the vertical gradient $$G_y$$.
+   3. Repeat this process for the $$K_y$$ kernel to produce the vertical gradient, $$G_y$$.

    4. Combine that pixel's two gradient components using this formula: $$G = \sqrt{G_x^2 + G_y^2}$$.
 For any value of $$G$$ greater than 255, clamp it down to 255.
 For all other values of $$G$$, compare $$G$$ to the threshold that was input on the program's command-line.
 If $$G$$ is less than the threshold, set the corresponding pixel of the output 2D array to 0 (black), otherwise, set it to $$G$$.

    5. Repeat this process for every pixel to produce the output 2D array.
 For any pixel that sits along the border of an image, set its value in the output 2D array to 0 (black).

 ##### Convolution: A Running Example